 Don't take it outside

 While the grip is awesome, it is not advised to take these outside - the outsole is not durable enough to withstand that.

 Fits true to size

-Thanks to its partial bootie construction, verified buyers attested that the Jordan Westbrook One Take fits perfectly and accommodates any type of foot.
+Thanks to its partial bootie construction, verified buyers attest that the Jordan Westbrook One Take fits perfectly and accommodates any type of foot.

-Several players also mentioned that they feel comfortable and highlighted that this shoe contained their feet well while making quick moves to the basket.
+Several players also mention that they feel comfortable.
+They also highlight that this shoe contained their feet well while making quick moves to the basket.

 Insanely light for a basketball shoe

 Many players are pleased that the Jordan Westbrook One Take is light on their feet, which enables them to run faster.
 With its 390g weight, this pair is light for a basketball shoe.

 Inspired by Russell's signature style, the Jordan Westbrook One Take features a clashing mix of materials with angular designs and overt stitch details.
 These budget basketball sneakers also carry Russell's official logo for a Russ-worthy vibe.